microsoft/mona-saas/README.md

 #### Using the test landing page

 [The test landing page implements the same flow as the live landing page that the Azure Marketplace will redirect your subscribers to.](https://learn.microsoft.com/partner-center/marketplace-offers/azure-ad-saas#process-steps-for-purchase-management) Any guest or member of your Entra tenant can use the test landing page.
 By default, the test landing page endpoint creates a fake test subscription complete with a full set of fake properties.
-These notifications don't actually change the state of the test subscription.
-They are for integration testing purposes only.

 You can fully customize the test subscription that is created allowing you to test various subscription scenarios using the query string parameters listed below.